thefrontside/emberx-range-input/README.md

   }
 }
 ```
-The `on-input` sends two arguments with it.
+The `action` sends two arguments with it.
 The first is the entire component
 and the second is the current value of the component.